 When and how reductions are decided

-At the start of your apprenticeship, you will have an initial assessment.
-This is a conversation between you, your employer, and your training provider.
+Before the apprenticeship begins, you will be involved in an initial assessment.
+This is a conversation between you, the apprentice, and the training provider.